ngpminhanh/OOP_1stAssignment/README.md

-# OOP_BTL-1-
+# OOP_1stAssignment
-so this is my first project in my Object Oriented Programming
+so this is my first project in my Object Oriented Programming.
+We made a simple dictionary